w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::info Cold wallets do not need passwords

-For hardware wallets such as [Ledger](https://www.ledger.com/) you do not need to set a password for your account.
-Each time you need to access funds in your account you are required to sign using your Ledger device.
-Also, Ledger wallets are deterministic wallets, meaning that you can generate multiple accounts for for multiple blockchain networks without having different passwords to access such accounts.
+For hardware wallets such as [Ledger](https://www.ledger.com/), you may have to set a PIN for accessing the accounts on the device, but you do not need to set a password for every individual account.
+When you need to make transactions with your account, you are required to sign using your Ledger device.
+Also, Ledger wallets let you generate multiple accounts for multiple blockchain networks without having to set different passwords to access such accounts.

 :::